DevLARLEY/4eq10GUI/README.md

 The same functionalities as https://github.com/DevLARLEY/4eq10, but using a GUI!

 # Requirements
-Release compiled using Java JDK 14.0.2.
+Release compiled using Java JDK 14.0.2 (Found not working on JDK 11, 17).
 Recommended when compiling yourself.

 # Running
 ```sh